 15 Simulation Webinars

-Organized at SimScale or together with our consulting and technical partners, this year’s webinars were focused on helping our users create better products using different tools that reduce the design time and ensure a higher quality.
+Organized at SimScale or together with our consulting and technical partners, this year’s webinars were focused on helping our users create better products using different tools that reduce the design time and result in a higher quality product.
 Here are a few of the recordings:

 - Optimizing Formula SAE Design with SimScale